fatymahmed/bookstore-react/README.md

 ## Bookstore app
+- The project is a simple bookstore app that helps users organize and manage the books they read.
+- It was built using react and redux which uses an [API](https://bookstore-backends.herokuapp.com/books) to store the books built using ruby on rails which can be found [here](https://github.com/fatymahmed/bookstore-backend).

 [Live link](https://bookstore-react-app.herokuapp.com)
 ![screenshot](./bookstore.png)

-The project is a simple bookstore app that was built using react and redux which uses an [API](https://bookstore-backends.herokuapp.com/books) to store the books built using ruby on rails which can be found [here](https://github.com/fatymahmed/bookstore-backend).

 ## Authors
 - Fatima Ahmed [http://github.com/fatymahmed]